USD Castellanzese: Foundation and early years (1920–1930)

-1930-1970
+1930–1970

 Between 1932 and 1937, only 24 cycling competitions, one marathon, and an athletics event featuring Olympic athletes were organized by the Castellanzese sports club.
 A decline in members from 86 in 1932 to 36 by 1937 was due to a loss of reputation, the prelude to World War II, and other factors.
 Between 1930 and 1940, the historical record remains incomplete, and the names of athletes who achieved success during this period were not registered in the club records.

 In 1935, a football team from Castegnate, a locality in Castellanza, emerged as a strong rival for the Neroverde (black-green) team.
 This team was not enrolled in the F.I.G.C. (in Italian: Federazione Italiana Gioco Calcio) and participated in a separate championship as "LIBERI."
 The team was financed by Mr. Ferrario, a local wine merchant, and included notable players like Cesare Canavesi, Mario Rabolini, Giulio Selmo, and others.
 In 1938, they reached the championship final against Fagnano Olona.

-1970-Present
+1970–present

-In 1970 the Unione Sportiva Castellanzese focused solely on registering with FIDAL (The Italian Athletics Federation) due to financial and other constraints.
+In 1970, the Unione Sportiva Castellanzese focused solely on registering with FIDAL (The Italian Athletics Federation) due to financial and other constraints.
 The traditional Castellanzese tennis championships were no longer organized.

 In 1975, facing a lack of financial resources, the board of directors made the decision to curtail activities, leading to the non-registration of athletes in cycling, athletics, and tennis.

 Ermanno Raimondi was succeeded as club president by Renzo Zambetti, Guenzi and Caputo.
 Bruno Rango became president in 1992 and served as the USD Castellanzese president until 2003.
 Rango directed the organization's focus predominantly towards the increasingly popular sport of football and separated it from other sports.
 Alberto Affeti became president in 2003.

-In 2021 the club celebrated its 100th anniversary, and marked the 18th year of Alberto Affeti's presidency over USD Castellanzese.
+In 2021, the club celebrated its 100th anniversary, and marked the 18th year of Alberto Affeti's presidency over USD Castellanzese.